arielsalminen/vue-design-system/README.md

 The structure is based on my previous experience working on design systems and aims to simplify certain aspects of the workflow.
 Compared to [Atomic Design](http://atomicdesign.bradfrost.com) for example, this boilerplate doesn’t include molecule level at all.
 It’s omitted to help reduce the complexity of the system for its end-users.

-**Side note:** Automatic creation of documentation isn’t included right now, but is a part of my [future plans](https://github.com/viljamis/vue-design-system#to-do-list).
+**Side note:** Automatic creation of documentation isn’t included right now, but is a part of [the future plans](https://github.com/viljamis/vue-design-system#to-do-list).

 ## System Hierarchy

-The following hierarchy is used throughout the system, so it’ll be useful to get familiar with these concepts before diving deeper.
+The following hierarchy is used throughout the system, so it’s useful to get yourself familiar with these concepts before diving deeper.

 * `Tokens` are the visual design atoms of the design system.
 Specifically, they are named entities that store visual design attributes.
 SalesForce’s system has [a great example](https://www.lightningdesignsystem.com/design-tokens/).
 * `Elements` are the smallest basic structures of a UI.
 They can not be broken down any further.
 Buttons, links, and inputs are good examples.
 Elements utilize *Tokens* mentioned above.
 * `Components` are UI patterns that fall on the more complex side of the spectrum.
 Components consist of both *Elements* and *Tokens*.
 * `Templates` exist to document the layout and structure of a section or the entirety of an interface.
 Templates consist of all three things mentioned above: *Components*, *Elements* and *Tokens*.

-**When visualized, the hierarchy looks about like this (simplified):**
+##### Visualized, the hierarchy looks about this:

 ```bash
 Template